How to Mix Wood Tones Like a Pro

 Add distressed bedside tables or a rustic bench.
 Swap out classic accents with touches of a rustic theme, such as burlap-style pillows or old books stacked on shelves.
 Add a down-filled white comforter that has a plush, comforting feel.

 Swapping a few items can turn a modern look into a rustic retreat.
 You can keep the dark-colored, romantic-themed bed frame without having to buy a new one just by mixing wood tones in the room.

 Let the Tones Determine the Mood

 If you’re trying to use wood to bring a seaside theme to your beach home, lighter tones can do just the trick.
 Mix a white-painted coffee table with pine-colored furniture and let the airy feel of the furniture transport you to the sea.

 Similarly, darker pieces can make the room feel more formal.
 If you want to create a smoking lounge retreat, try dark mahogany tones with cherry-colored accents.
 Fill in the blanks with deep red cushions and gold accessories to bring a rich feel to any room.

 Darker tones tend to give off a more serious mood.
 Lighter, playful colors can be relaxing and make a room appear larger.

 Add Color to Unify the Tones

 If your china cabinet is a honey-colored wood and your dining room table carries the room with its cherry finish, use color to unify the two pieces.
+This is how to mix wood finishes in a room while making everything look connected.
 Pick the same color for your chair cushions, dinner plates and any other room accents to help create a seamless look.